splittist/scrillex/README.md

 ## Introduction

-**scrillex** intends to provide some scribble syntax for creating Open Office XML WordprocessingML elements, to be used in or with `.docx` documents.
+**scrillex** intended to provide some scribble syntax for creating Open Office XML WordprocessingML elements, to be used in or with `.docx` documents.

 ## Markdown